apitoolkit/apitoolkit-landing/content/blog/using-notion-for-api-documentation/index.md

 ## Automation is fast and more effective
 An [API Documentation](../top-8-api-documentation-tools-for-developers) is an essential component of each API project.
 The documentation should accurately reflect each step of the process and should be easy to understand for new users; however, if it is written with no form of orderliness or in a hurry, it may end up being jumbled

-Notion is totally perfect as an app for maintaining a workflow environment but has a bit lapses as regards documenting.
-The important thing to note is that not all developers have enough time on their plate to go about the notion process so they will prefer automatic documentation tools like APIToolkit to automate theri documentation and keep it up to date.
-[Click ](../updates-october-2022) to learn more about APIToolkit.
+Notion is totally perfect as an app for maintaining a workflow environment but has a bit of lapses as regards documenting.
+The important thing to note is that not all developers have enough time on their plate to go about the notion process so they will prefer automatic documentation tools like APIToolkit to automate their documentation and keep it up to date.
+[Click to learn more about APIToolkit](../updates-october-2022).